 There is also a Toys for Tots donation station in Wedgwood: bring a new, unwrapped toy to Woodlawn Optical at 8032 35th Ave NE.

 Purchase your Christmas tree and decorations at the Hunter Tree Farm, 7744 35th Ave NE next to the Wedgwood post office.
 A selection of many varieties of evergreens is available, plus wreaths and other kinds of decorations.
-The Hunter’s unique site has been in operation in Wedgwood since the 1960’s.
-When not in use for Christmas tree sales, Hunter’s is a year-round open space and activity area called The Gathering Place.
+The Hunter family first began selling Christmas trees on the present site of the QFC grocery near the corner of NE 85th Street.
+They began selling at the present site in 1963.
+Hunter’s is a year-round open space and activity area called The Gathering Place.

 Another unique feature of Wedgwood is the Seattle Audubon Society Nature Shop at 8050 35th Ave NE.
 At this holiday season the Nature Shop is stuffed with high-quality gifts for everyone on your Christmas list.
 There are books, calendars, earrings, cards, toys, games, puppets, binoculars and shade-grown coffee, the sale of which supports nature preserves.
 Because birds and trees go together, the Seattle Audubon Society is a major source of environmental education including field trips and classes for both adults and children.

 Delicious holiday foods are part of the enjoyment of the season.
 You can purchase fresh, ready-to-cook pasta and sauces at LaPasta in Wedgwood for your home use or for hostess gifts.